Eigenrieden Quarry: Climate neutrality in the extraction of raw materials

 Bird’s eye view: Carbon emissions are gradually being reduced at the Eigenrieden limestone quarry with the aim of extracting raw materials in a climate-neutral way.

 The Eigenrieden limestone quarry currently has a deposit of about 6 million tonnes of rock in the Lower Muschelkalk strata.
 Mineral Baustoff GmbH produces roughly 220,000 tonnes of building material aggregates and crushed stone here every year.
 To date, the equipment and machinery at the quarry have been powered conventionally using diesel fuel.
 As a result, the facility emits about 490 tonnes of CO2 a year.
-The aim is to gradually reduce these carbon emissions to almost zero by the end of the current decade through a series of steps involving several subprojects.
+The aim is to gradually reduce these carbon emissions to almost zero until 2030 through a series of steps involving several subprojects.
 To achieve its decarbonisation goals, Mineral Baustoff GmbH is switching from diesel-powered equipment to electricity or electric powertrains and climate-neutral fuels – step by step and across all three stages of the production process: extraction, processing and loading.

 Timeline climate-neutral raw material extraction